The “Home of Lässig” Walk

 The “Home of Lässig” Walk is a long-distance hike for those with sufficient mountain experience and perseverance.
 Plenty of preparation, a look at the weather forecast and sufficient food and drink in the backpack are key when embarking on a hike like this, as there are no huts catering to hikers and visitors along the way.
 The walk has plenty of natural spectacle to offer and is incredibly diverse — from challenging and exciting to calm and relaxing.

 Saalbach Hinterglemm long-distance hiking challenge

-Who will conquer the Glemmtal Valley’s three long-distance hiking highlights: the “Seven Summits”, the “Pinzgau Walk” and the “Home of Lässig Walk”?
+Who will conquer the Glemmtal Valley’s Saalbach Hiking Challenge?
+The “Seven Summits”, the “Pinzgau Walk” and the “Home of Lässig Walk”?
 If you manage to conquer all of these three long-distance hikes during a single summer visit or holiday trip, then you will receive a special gift from the tourist office.